 At least 12 deaths and several injuries at Virginia Beach municipal complex, police say; shooter also dead: reports

-A disgruntled city employee shot and killed 12 people and injured several more Friday when he opened fire inside a Virginia Beach municipal building before he was killed by police, Police Chief Jim A. Cervera said on Friday.
+A disgruntled city employee shot and killed 12 people and injured four more Friday when he opened fire inside a Virginia Beach municipal building before he was killed by police, authorities said Friday.

 DeWayne Craddock, 40, was a longtime public utility worker who made multiple firearm purchases in recent weeks, officials told the Wall Street Journal.
-Police did not describe a possible motive for the attack.
+Police did not release the suspect's name or describe a possible motive for the attack.

+"This is the most devastating day in the history of Virginia Beach," Mayor Bobby Dyer said at a news conference.
+"The people involved are our friends, coworkers, neighbor, colleagues."

+"This is the most devastating day in the history of Virginia Beach.
+The people involved are our friends, coworkers, neighbor, colleagues."

 The suspected shooter died in a gunfight with police officers.
 A police officer was also wounded, but was saved by his bullet-proof vest, Cervera said.

-"I can tell you that it was a long gun battle between those four officers and that suspect," Cervera said.
+"I can tell you that it was a long gunbattle between those four officers and that suspect," Cervera said.

-"This is the most devastating day in the history of Virginia Beach," Mayor Bobby Dyer said.
-"The people involved are our friends, co-workers, neighbors and colleagues."

-Five people were taken to Virginia Beach General, and one was being flown to the Level I Trauma Center at Sentara Norfolk General Hospital, The Virginian-Pilot reported.

-Authorities said via social media they believed there was just one shooter involved at the Virginia Beach Municipal Center, which houses over 400 workers.
-The White House said President Donald Trump had been briefed and was monitoring the situation.
+Authorities said via social media they believed there was just one shooter involved at the Virginia Beach Municipal Center, which houses more than 400 workers.
+The White House said President Trump had been briefed and was monitoring the situation.

+Police raided the suspect’s condominium several miles away from the municipal center Friday night, Fox News affiliate WAVY News 10 reported.
+Neighbors told the station he was a quiet person who kept to himself and one said she never imagined he would do something like that.

 GUNMAN ACCUSED OF SHOOTING EX ADMITS HE LIED ABOUT AIMING AT BEAR, AUTHORITIES SAY